 Hover Customer Support

 The real person support is what Hover is all about, this company positions itself as a "phone tree haters", meaning that there'll be no bots answering your questions and you'll always be interacting with a real person.
-Via phone, chat, email or social media.
+Via phone, live chat, email or social media.

 The responsiveness was great.